rob82281/Theseus/README.md

 # How can I contribute?

-theseus and the entropy-research org are community-driven, and we welcome contributions from everyone!
+theseus is community-driven, and we welcome contributions from everyone!
 From tackling issues to building features to creating datasets, there are many ways to get involved:

 - **Core functionality:** Help us develop the core agents, user experience, tool integrations, plugins, etc.